TaxSlayer: College football

 In 2014 the company struck a new six-year deal with Gator Bowl Sports to rename the bowl the TaxSlayer Bowl beginning in 2015.
 In 2018, the game's name was updated to the TaxSlayer Gator Bowl, restoring "Gator" to the title to reflect the bowl's historic identity.

 TaxSlayer.com has also been an associate sponsor of the Armed Forces Bowl and BBVA Compass Bowl.

 NASCAR

 TaxSlayer has been a primary sponsor of several top-tier NASCAR drivers, such as Bobby Labonte, Dale Earnhardt Jr., Regan Smith, and Myatt Snider.

 Professional golf

-TaxSlayer sponsors PGA Tour golfers Patrick Reed, Henrik Norlander and Kevin Kisner.
+TaxSlayer has sponsored PGA Tour golfers Patrick Reed, Henrik Norlander and Kevin Kisner.